 • Other national or state certification exams, e.g., ATA, BEI, NAJIT, NBCMI, RID, State of Washington Medical Interpreter Certification.

-Other Language Proficiency (documents must be translated into English)
+Proficiency in the Language Other Than English (LOTE) (documents must be translated into English)

-• A high school diploma, or its equivalent, with classes taught in your other language (diploma or transcript as long as the country of origin can be established).
+• A high school diploma, or its equivalent, with classes taught in Arabic, Mandarin, or Spanish (diploma or transcript as long as the country of origin can be established and high-school-level instruction in that country is conducted in the corresponding LOTE).

 • Successful passage of an established interpreter/translator certification exam (that includes a language-specific performance test), such as: